Córdoba Athletic Club

 Córdoba Athletic Club is an Argentine sports club in the city of Córdoba.
 Founded in 1882, Córdoba Athletic is the oldest sports club in Córdoba Province.
-The institution is mostly known for its rugby union team, which plays in the Torneo de Córdoba, the main tournament organised by Unión Cordobesa de Rugby.
+The institution is mostly known for its rugby union team, which plays in the Top 10, the main tournament organised by Unión Cordobesa de Rugby.

-The rugby team is one of the most successful in the province, having won the Torneo 17 times, the last in 2023.
+The rugby team is one of the most successful in the province, having won the Torneo 18 times, the last in 2024.

 In field hockey, the club is affiliated to amateur Córdoba Field Hockey Federation, where its teams compete.

-Other sports practiced at the club include tennis and swimming.
+Other sports practiced at the club include tennis.